-A huge range of runs is available, covering everything from (gulp) ultramarathons ($188) to short training courses ($39), with a full price list available on the website.
+A huge range of runs is available, for In Your Pocket readers with a 15% discount, covering everything from (gulp) ultramarathons ($118) to short training courses ($39), with a full price list available on the website.
 Simply choose your race, check when you need to submit your time, and make plans to run for miles, be it around your neighborhood or in the comfort of your own home (running 26 miles around your home is not recommended though, not great for the mind and/or the behavior of your pets).
 The massive abundance of wearable devices (FitBit, Strava, Apple Watch etc) will time your run, allowing you to submit your result and set about icing up those poor, poor feet.

 Sounds easy, right?
 In theory, it couldn’t be more simple, but good luck running a marathon.
 Such things are never simple, just ask Pheidippides.
 On your marks, get set…

 CLICK HERE TO REGISTER and enter "Inyourpocket" into the prompt marked 'event code' to claim your 15% discount.